 14. Speed Boat Adventures

-This boat tour involves driving your own 16-foot mini-speed boat in the San Diego Bay, narrated by a guide in a boat ahead of you.
+This guided boat tour program involves driving your own 16-foot mini-speed boat in the San Diego Bay, narrated by a guide in a boat ahead of you.

 There is quite a bit to learn on the bay, including San Diego’s military history, tidbits about wildlife, and even the discovery of California at Cabrillo National Monument.